-The export of goods and the transfer of technology that could be used for the development or production of weapons of mass destruction or conventional weaponry is controlled by an international framework for security export controls, with the objective of maintaining global peace and security.
-In Japan, regulations for security export controls are implemented under the Foreign Exchange and Foreign Trade Act (the Foreign Exchange Act).
+From the viewpoint of maintaining global peace and security, the export of goods and the transfer of technology that could be used for the development or production of weapons of mass destruction or conventional weaponry are controlled by an international framework for security export controls.
+In Japan, by following its framework, the regulations for security export controls are implemented under the Foreign Exchange and Foreign Trade Act (the Foreign Exchange Act).

-In line with the Fujitsu Way Code of Conduct's stipulation that employees should comply with all laws and regulations, Fujitsu has enacted "Internal Compliance Program" on Security Export Control Regulations whose fundamental objective is the promotion of security export controls that are not only in accordance with the Foreign Exchange Act, but with the Export Administration Regulations (EAR) of the United States, which are applied extraterritorially.
+In line with one of the Fujitsu Way Code of Conduct, "We comply with all laws and regulations," Fujitsu has enacted "Security Export Control Regulations" internally and thoroughly enforced it as the fundamental policy to promote security export controls in accordance not only with the Foreign Exchange Act, but with the Export Administration Regulations (EAR) of the United States, which is applied extraterritorially.

-Fujitsu has established a system in which the President serves as the designated Chief Security Export Control Officer, while the Security Export Control Office in the Corporate Governance and Compliance Unit serves as the organization that promotes security export control activities.
-The Security Export Control Office carries out all classification and transaction screening (verifying the country/region receiving the goods/technology, the intended application for it, and the identity of the client) for export of goods and the transfer of technology to overseas locations, where all necessary licenses are adequately obtained before shipment.
-In addition, in the "Internal Compliance Program" such process is established that legal violations shall be reported immediately.
-When conducting business, in order to prevent legal violations by misinterpretation of and/or overlook of related regulations, we coordinate closely with the Ministry of Economy, Trade and Industry, which has jurisdiction over export administration regulations.
+As Fujitsu's management system, the President serves as the Security Export Control Chief Officer, while the Security Export Control Office in the Corporate Governance and Compliance Unit serves as the organizer of the security export control operations.
+On the operational process, it is required that, before export of goods and the transfer of technology to overseas, all classification and transaction screening (scrutinizing destination country/region, enduse/end-user) are surely executed and then all necessary licenses are adequately obtained.
+"Security Export Control Regulations" also sets the rule that legal violations shall be reported immediately.
+When execution of business, to prevent legal violations by misinterpretation and/or overlook of related regulations, Fujitsu closely aligns with the Ministry of Economy, Trade and Industry which has jurisdiction over export administration regulations.

-In order to maintain this internal system for security export controls and keep it going, we continue to conduct regular audits and provide export controls training to all executives and employees.
+Due to such internal system for security export controls upheld, the regular audit is conducted, as well as the export controls training is provided to all executives and employees.

-With regard to all domestic and overseas Group companies, Fujitsu headquarters offer guidance about how to develop rules and establish frameworks for proper security export controls, provides educational support and audit support, and organizes gatherings within the Group for the purpose of information exchange, among other activities.
-In addition, since FY 2013, Fujitsu has been developing an e-Learning course that covers security export controls and is available in 20 languages for Group companies around the world.
+For domestic and overseas Group companies, the guidance about rules and frameworks for proper security export controls is offered accordingly, and any related activities like educational support, audit support and event with the Group for information exchange are given as well.
+Furthermore, since FY 2013, e-Learning course about basic security export controls has been developed, which is available in multiple languages for Fujitsu Group companies worldwide.